mahshaban95/explore-knative/official-tutorial/walkthrough.md

 - To setup a local environment that includes all the necessary depemdemcies (KN, Kubectl, Kind, etc), please refer to `../README.md`.
   - The local environment is installed using `nix-shell`, and it includes the quickstart plugin.

-- Install Knative and Kubernetes using kind by running:
+- Run the Knative quickstart plugin:
   ```bash
   kn quickstart kind
   ```